matiu2/terraform-vs-aws-cdk-python/README.md

    + An ssh key to sign into it
    + A role that allows it to run cloudwatch operations
    + A bootstrap userdata file (you have to sign up for the couse to get it)
-   + A security group allowing SSH from my house
+   + A security group allowing SSH from my house and outgoing http and https to anywhere

 # Summary